 How to Disagree Without Being the Villain

 Disagreements happen all the time in our lives.
+It is human nature.
+Mistakes will be made, feelings hurt, and episodes of drama will emerge.
 Whether it’s something at home or amongst colleagues, disagreements can transpire over numerous things.

 How you disagree may be a sign of your character and how you handle conflict, which is why it’s important to have the right tools in place to help you disagree.

 - Don’t win the argument at any cost.